-- Clear the zone/area under your responsibility of staff, students and visitors, leaving by the nearest fire exit. - Do not stop to collect possessions. - Check all offices, classrooms, storerooms and toilets on your way out. - Close doors as you leave and windows if possible. - If smoke is issuing from an area or the door or handle are warm to the touch, do not enter. - A main building fire warden or member of SLT should collect the hardcopy of class and staff registers.
-These are located in the red Fire Grab Bag in reception. - One receptionist should wait outside the main front doors in order to make sure no-one enters the building, keeping a radio on Channel 2 to monitor evacuation progress and when it is again safe to re-enter the building. - Report to the main assembly area (the tarmac playground at the rear of the building) or the sports hall if the assembly area is close to any fire or weather conditions are poor.
-The exception to this would be if the Sports Hall is being used for examinations in which case staff, students and visitors should remain outside. - Find and report to the register taker (normally a member of SLT), confirming that your area of responsibility is clear and all students are accounted for. - Await instructions before re-entering any building and be prepared to move further away from the building if necessary. - A member of SLT should notify EOS, Juniors and Gate Lodge that the alarm has sounded in order to prevent them coming up to the main school. - Notify Forest School in case they haven't heard the alarm. - Fire wardens should wear hi-vis jackets provided in order to ensure that they are easily identified both within the building and outside at the assembly area. - If an actual fire is discovered, a member of the estates team or Duty Caretaker must call the emergency services immediately.
-Ask for the fire service, giving the name of the school and postcode (TN13 1SR). - On arrival, the fire & rescue service should be given one of the red fire brigade grab bags located in EOS, the staff room or workshop. - The fire & rescue service will take charge of the situation and all their instructions must be followed.
+- Clear the zone/area under your responsibility of staff, students and visitors, leaving by the nearest fire exit - Do not stop to collect possessions - Check all offices, classrooms, storerooms and toilets on your way out - Close doors as you leave and windows if possible - If smoke is issuing from an area or the door or handle are warm to the touch, do not enter - A main building fire warden or member of SMT should collect the hardcopy of class registers and staff list.
+These are located in the red Fire Grab Bag in reception - Once outside, do not re-enter or cut through another building to get to the assembly point - One receptionist should wait outside the main front doors in order to make sure no-one enters the building, keeping a radio on Channel 2 to monitor evacuation progress and when it is again safe to re-enter the building - Report to the assembly point (the tarmac playground at the rear of the old house) or the Sports Hall in wet weather.
+The exception to this would be if the Sports Hall is being used for examinations in which case staff, students and visitors should remain outside - Find and report to the register taker (normally a member of SMT), confirming that your area of responsibility is clear and all students are accounted for.
+A roll call of students and staff must be taken at every evacuation - Await instructions before re-entering any building and be prepared to move further away from the building if necessary - A member of SMT should notify EOS, Juniors and Gate Lodge that the alarm has sounded in order to prevent them coming up to the main school - Notify Forest School & boarding by radio in case they haven't heard the alarm - Fire wardens should wear hi-vis jackets provided in order to ensure that they are easily identified both within the building and outside at the assembly area - If an actual fire is discovered, a member of the estates team or Duty Caretaker must call the emergency services immediately.
+Ask for the fire service, giving the name of the school and postcode (TN13 1SR) - A member of the Estates team should stand at the top of the drive to direct the fire and rescue service to the location of the fire - On arrival, the fire & rescue service should be given one of the red fire brigade grab bags located in EOS, the staff room or workshop - The fire & rescue service will take charge of the situation and all their instructions must be followed.